pippim/pippim.github.io/programs/iothings.md

     while : ; do

         if SonyPowerStatus ; then
-            log "TV is powered on. 'tvpowered' is now waiting for TV to power off." break
+            log "Sony TV is powered on. 'tvpowered' is now waiting for TV to power off." break
         else
             echo Waking up Sony TV - attempt number: "$Cnt"